[kar-uh-muh l] a kind of chewy candy, commonly in small blocks, made from sugar, butter, milk, etc.

 This website uses the following tools and components.

-This work has received funding from the Electronic Component Systems for European Leadership (ECSEL) Joint Undertaking under grant agreement no 783162 (FitOpTiVis)
+This work has received funding from the Electronic Component Systems for European Leadership (ECSEL) Joint Undertaking under grant agreements no 783162 (FitOpTiVis) and 101007260 (TRANSACT)